RohitSingh496/japanese-quiz/README.md

 ---

 ### About branch-1:
-- It has extra files: *n4kanji.tsv , allWords.csv*
+- Added files: *n4kanji.tsv , allWords.csv*
 - quiz.sh has been modified accordingly.
 - I manually add words to allWords.csv that I learn every day ; ~~I do use a script for this step~~
+- easy to read quiz.sh

 ---